aws-solutions-library-samples/guidance-for-game-production-environment-on-aws/README.md

   - PCoIP
   - Parsec
   - NICE-DCV
+  - HP Anyware
-  - Unreal Engine 4 Swarm
+  - Unreal Engine 5 Swarm

 You can use the `cloudformation/gpic-pipeline-virtual-workstation.yaml` template to create a CloudFormation stack called `gpic-pipeline-virtual-workstation` using the AWS Console.
 To customize this workstation further, you will need to use the AWS CDK or AWS CLI.
 It is recommended to launch this stack with defaults then deploy Marketplace AMIs into the same VPC created in the first stack.